 Find out more

-On your dental elective you could encounter everything from routine check-ups to abscess surgeries.
+On your dental elective, you could encounter everything from routine check-ups to abscess surgeries.
 Demonstrate enthusiasm and opportunities across Maxillofacial, Prosthodontics, and Endodontics could also become available to you.
-Read stories from those who’ve already travelled with us to Kathmandu.
+Read stories from those who’ve already undertaken a dentistry placement with us in Kathmandu.

 "Due to the lack of resources, rubber dams and rotary instruments were not readily available."